 - Fitness trail and nice little path and grass at the back of the park

-- Official City of Stanton website for Harry M. Dotson Park (park is slide #9 – hit pause for phone number and information)
+- Official City of Stanton website for Harry M. Dotson Park (park is first on the list)